Evelyn Nesbit: Stanford White

+Personal life

 John Barrymore

-John Barrymore became entranced with Nesbit's performance in The Wild Rose and attended the show at least a dozen times.
+Before he began his celebrated acting career, the young John Barrymore became entranced with Nesbit's performance in The Wild Rose and attended the show at least a dozen times.
 The two met at a lavish party given by White, who had invited Barrymore, the brother of his friend, stage actress Ethel Barrymore.
-In 1902, a romance blossomed between Nesbit and Barrymore, then 21, close to her own age.
-He was witty and fun-loving, and Nesbit became smitten with him.
-After an evening out, the couple often returned to Barrymore's apartment, staying until the early-morning hours.
-Barrymore was casually pursuing a career as illustrator and cartoonist.
+In 1902, a romance blossomed between Nesbit and Barrymore, then 20 years old (when she was 16 or 17).
+Barrymore was witty and fun-loving, and Nesbit became smitten with him.
+After an evening out, the couple often returned to his apartment, staying until the early-morning hours.
+Barrymore was casually pursuing a career as illustrator and cartoonist at the time.
 Although he showed some promise in his chosen field, his salary was small and he behaved irresponsibly with the family money.
-Nesbit's mother and White considered him an unsuitable match for Nesbit, and both were greatly displeased when they found out about the relationship.
+Both White and Nesbit's mother considered him an unsuitable match for Nesbit, and both were greatly displeased when they found out about the relationship.

 White worked to separate the couple by arranging for Nesbit's enrollment at a boarding school in New Jersey, administered by Mathilda DeMille, mother of film director Cecil B. DeMille.
 In the presence of both Mrs. Nesbit and White, Barrymore had asked Nesbit to marry him, but she turned him down.

-In 1939, Barrymore and Nesbit had a tearful reunion in Chicago.
-He was in town starring in “My Dear Children” and, one night after the show, found his way to Gene Harris’ Club Alabam, where she was appearing on stage.
-According to legend, Barrymore announced to the room that she was his first love.
+Several decades later, in 1939, Barrymore and Nesbit had a tearful reunion in Chicago.
+He was in town starring in My Dear Children and, one night after the show, found his way to Gene Harris' Club Alabam, where she was appearing on stage.
+According to legend, Barrymore announced to the room that Nesbit was his first love.

 Harry Kendall Thaw

 Aside from her relationship with Barrymore, Nesbit was involved with other men who vied for her attention.
 Among those were the polo player James Montgomery "Monte" Waterbury and the young magazine publisher Robert J. Collier.
 Even as she had these relationships, White still remained a potent presence in Nesbit's life and served as her benefactor.

-Nesbit eventually became involved with Harry Kendall Thaw, the son of a Pittsburgh coal and railroad baron.
+Nesbit eventually became involved with Harry Kendall Thaw, the son of a Pittsburgh railroad baron.
 With a history of pronounced mental instability dating to his childhood, Thaw, heir to a $40 million fortune, led a reckless, self-indulgent life.
-He had attended some 40 performances of The Wild Rose, over nearly a year.
-Even before he met Nesbit, Thaw had developed a resentment of White, believing that he had blocked Thaw's acceptance in social circles and was a womanizer who preyed on young women.
+He had attended some forty performances of The Wild Rose, over nearly a year.
+Even before he met Nesbit, Thaw had developed a resentment of White, believing that he had blocked Thaw's acceptance in New York social circles and was a womanizer who preyed on young women.
 Thaw may have chosen Nesbit because of her relationship with White.

 Through an intermediary, Thaw arranged a meeting with Nesbit, introducing himself as "Mr. Munroe".
 He maintained this subterfuge while giving her items and money.
 One day he confronted Evelyn and said: "I am not Munroe ...
 I am Harry Kendall Thaw, of Pittsburgh!"
 She did not react with such surprise as he had expected; she was already used to attracting the attention of wealthy men.